vexxhost/magnum-cluster-api/docs/user/getting-started.md

 #### OpenStack CLI

-The OpenStack CLI is the easiest way to create a Kubernetes cluster.
+The OpenStack CLI is the easiest way to create a Kubernetes cluster from your terminal directly.
 You can use the `openstack coe cluster create` command to create a Kubernetes cluster with the Cluster API driver for Magnum.

 Before you get started, you'll have to make sure that you have the cluster templates you want to use available in your environment.
 You can create them